 Anise is native to the eastern Mediterranean region, the Levant, and Egypt.
 The early Arabic name was anysum from which was derived the Greek anison and the Latin anisun.
 It is one of the oldest known spice plants used both for culinary and medicinal purposes since ancient times.
 There is evidence that anise was used in Egypt as early as 1500 B.C.

 To aid digestion the Romans enjoyed anise-spiced cakes after heavy meals and it was spread throughout Europe by Roman legions.
-In the Bible there is mention of paying tithe with anise in the book of Matthew.
-In 1305, anise was listed by King Edward I as a taxable drug and merchants bringing it into London paid a toll to help raise moneys to maintain and repair London bridge.
+In the Bible, there is mention of paying tithe with anise in the book of Matthew.
+In 1305, anise was listed by King Edward I as a taxable drug and merchants bringing it into London paid a toll to help raise money to maintain and repair the London bridge.

-Of the any of the qualities attributed to anise we like what one writer warned: “it stirreth up bodily lust”.
-This accredited to the same spice that could ward off the Evil Eye or keep away nightmares if placed under one’s pillow.
+Of the many of the qualities attributed to anise we like what one writer warned: “it stirreth up bodily lust”.
+This is accredited to the same spice that could ward off the Evil Eye or keep away nightmares if placed under one’s pillow.

-Though the roots and leaves are also edible, it is the seeds that we will concern ourselves her.
+Though the roots and leaves are also edible, it is the seeds that we will concern ourselves with here.
 The seeds are grey-green to brownish, ribbed and ovate, measuring 2 -4 mm (.08 -.16 in) long.
 Some seeds retain the fine stalk that passes through the centre of the fruit.

 Bouquet: sweet and fragrant